rockstor/rockstor-doc/contribute.rst

 You can also contribute to the documentation of the project, which in many cases is crucial and often lags behind.
-So documentation contributions are appreciated very much.
+So documentation contributions are also very much appreciated.
 For more information go to :ref:`contributedocs`

 .. _developers: